 COMPARING AUTO INSURANCE RATES BY AGE: PROGRESSIVE VS. LIBERTY MUTUAL

 |Age||Progressive avg. annual premium||Liberty Mutual avg. annual premium|

 Affordability aside, both Progressive and Liberty Mutual each have their pros and cons.
 These can include discounts, additional coverages, customer satisfaction ratings, and financial stability.
 Make sure to do your research before making your final decisions on a policy.

 Ratings comparison: Progressive vs. Liberty Mutual

 Cost isn't the only factor you should consider when searching for a car insurance policy.
 Companies with better customer satisfaction scores are more likely to offer better service, be more communicative and handle your claims more efficiently.
 We've put together a list of third-part ratings from some of the most trusted sources in the insurance industry to help you get a better picture of how Progressive and Liberty Mutual compare.
-See ratings for these two companies below.

 |Ratings comparison||Progressive||Liberty Mutual|